TypQxQ/Klipper_ToolChanger/README.md

 Pickups are also custom Gcode.
 You can uses the parameters stored for each tool to aproach he ZONE fast, slow in to PARKING place and lock.
 Or it have a robotic arm place the tool.
 It's all posible. :D

+[This](https://www.youtube.com/watch?v=cbRXn7R7JZM&t=52s) is a more complex example of it running on a toolchanger with an aditional ERCF under one tool.
+T0-8 uses first tool with virtual tools for the ERCF, calling the toolchanges recursively.

 Inspiration comes mainly from how RRF enables toolchanging and from the HappyHare project.
 I welcome any and all input and contributions.
 Don't be afraid to make a pull request :D